Explain the functions of the Human Skeletal system.

 Ribs are the long curved bones which constitute the rib cage.
 The ribs consist of 24 bones in 12 pairs which form the protective cage of the thorax.
 The ribs protect the thoracic internal organs.
 They articulate posteriorly with the vertebral column and terminates anteriorly as cartilage.

 Sternum or the breastbone is a long bone placed at the central part of the chest.
 The sternum and ribs make up the rib cage.
 The sternum is attached to the first seven ribs and also to the Clavicle or collarbone.

+The vertebral column is also a part of the axial skeletal system.
 The vertebral column is a set of approximately 33 bones called vertebrae which are separated by intervertebral discs.
-The vertebral column is divided into 5 categories.
+It is divided into 5 categories.
 They are Cervical, Thoracic, Lumbar, Sacrum, Coccyx.

 Functions of the Vertebral column

 - The vertebral column protects the spinal cord.